 - Advanced Materials and Manufacturing Processes Institute (AMMPI): Designs high-performance materials for the aerospace, automotive and energy sectors.

 - BioDiscovery Institute (BDI): Uses plants, forest products and other biomass for production of biopolymers, new biobased materials for construction and transportation, biofuels and bioactive small molecules with applications in agriculture and health care.

 - Jim McNatt Institute for Logistics Research (JMI): Focuses on business logistics, economics, information technology, transportation and operations research solutions for public and private organizations.

-- 3: UNT has one National Science Foundation Industry/University Cooperative Research Center and two I/UCRC sites.
+- 2: UNT has one National Science Foundation Industry/University Cooperative Research Center and one I/UCRC site.

 UNT's state-of-the-art labs and high-end research equipment are key to research that leads to discovery and solutions.

-- ADVANCED: UNT's Center for Advanced Research and Technology is one of the most advanced in the nation for materials analysis from the atomic to macro scales.
+- ADVANCED: UNT's Materials Research Facility, a resource for UNT, other universities and industries, offers one of the most advanced combinations in the nation of high-tech instruments for materials and device analysis.

 UNT is recognized by the National Security Agency and the Department of Homeland Security as having one of the nation's leading university-based programs in cybersecurity.